vbatool/obesity-education/README.md

 Technical Design:

-The website was developed using React, HTML, and CSS.
+The website was developed using React, JS, HTML, and CSS.

 Responsive Design: